Consumer medicine information

 Dolased given to the mother during labour can cause breathing problems and signs of withdrawal in the newborn.

-If you think that you or someone else have used too much Dolased, an urgent medical attention may be needed.
+If you think you or someone else may have used too much Dolased you should immediately:

 • contact your doctor, or